USB 2.0 vs. USB 3.0: A Deep Dive into Data Transfer Speeds and Beyond

 USB 3.0: A Quantum Leap in Speed

-USB 3.0 (also known as USB 3.0 SuperSpeed), introduced in 2008, marked a revolutionary step forward in USB technology.
+USB 3.Day to day, 0 (also known as USB 3.
+0 SuperSpeed), introduced in 2008, marked a revolutionary step forward in USB technology.
 Its significantly faster transfer rates addressed the shortcomings of USB 2.0, paving the way for the seamless transfer of large files and high-bandwidth applications.

 Key Features of USB 3.0: